apple/coremltools/docs-guides/source/opt-conversion.md

 Here is the protocol of the compression information embedded into torch models:

-- The compression information is stored by torch's registered buffers.
+- The compression information is stored by torch’s registered buffers.
 - The registered buffer names should be in the format of `_COREML_/<parameter_name>/<field_name>`.
   For example, `'dense1._COREML_/weight/n_bits'`, `'dense1._COREML_/weight/quantization_scale'`, etc.
 - Available `field_name` options are `compression_type`, `quantization_n_bits`, `quantization_scale`,